Hearing Loss Information

 Contact us today for a free hearing screening.
 Call for yourself, call for a loved one.
 We can customize better hearing solutions for a wide variety of hearing difficulties.

 Having a hearing loss or hearing impairment means that your ability to hear has been diminished.
 There are many causes of hearing loss but it’s believed the most common cause is the ageing process.
-The name given for age related hearing loss is presbyacusis or acquired hearing loss.
-Presbyacusis is a subset of what is known as Sensorineural hearing loss.
+The name given for age related hearing loss is presbycusis or acquired hearing loss.
+Presbycusis is a subset of what is known as Sensorineural hearing loss.
 What is commonly called Nerve Deafness.

 Hearing is a complex process.
 To put it simply, when something makes a noise, it sends sound waves through the air.
 These waves are funnelled into the ear canal by the outer ear, and the sound waves strike the eardrum and cause it to vibrate.